RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 Analysis code for multidimensional SIDIS Analysis of CLAS12 data

+## To-do List (General)
+This list will be updated as items are completed.
+Items here may not always relate to the code in the Github repository.
+- [ ] Run Q2-xB bins and z-pT bins separately in the same way that the 4D bins are run
+    * want to see the evolution of the multi-dimensional bin migration as more dimensions are considered
+- [ ] Add a 5D bin option which includes phi_t (may want to run in the "bin_migration_V4" version of the code to give more options to the number of phi_t bins)
+* On the Poster for GRC:
+    - [x] Add section which describes the event/reaction being studied
+        - [x] Particles involved
+        - [x] Cuts used to ensure SIDIS event
+        - [x] Where are the particles being detected (answer: the forward detector)
+        - [x] Show definition of phi_t
+    - [x] Merge existing "Background" and "Motivations" sections into one section
+    - [x] The equations showing the bin volume dependance towards the cross-section belongs in a separate section
+        * That equation denotes the experimental way of measuring the cross-section
+        - [x] **Make a section which describe how I will handle the data experimentally**
+            - [x] Introduce Acceptance/Bin Migration concepts here (?)
+                * Note how this makes the MC data important to analyze
+    - [x] **Show comparison between data and MC**
+        - [x] Start with Q2-xB binning (One 2D histogram of Q2 vs xB plus two 1D histograms of both variables)
+        - [x] Pick one Q2-xB bin and show the z-pT bin comparisons for it (break down in the same way as the point above)
+        - [x] Pick one z-pT bin and show the phi_t distributions for it
+    - [x] Show 1D Acceptance Matrix (Show the 2D histograms for a 1D variable)
+        - [x] Show for at least one variable if not all 5
+        - [x] Potentially try to show the Multi-dimensional matrixes if space allows
+            * Start with 2D bins before moving to the 4D/5D bins
+            * If space does not allow for this, mention this aspect of the analysis as "Next Step" to be worked on

 ## Potential Ideas
 These ideas may or may not be implemented later (put here as a reminder to think about later)
+- [ ] Add the interactive python code to the GitHub repository
+    * Purpose: so that others can have the more user-friendly version of the code if they are given access to this repository
+        * Would give me a greater reason to share this repository with others
+    * Would likely include:
+        - [ ] Adding the jupyter notebook file (with edits to run using the files available on GitHub)
+        - [ ] Adding additional features to that notebook to keep it concurrent with the available code
+            * May want to consider it the "master" version of the code while the existing verision would be the "working" version were new code and ideas are tested
 - [ ] Add additional kinematic bins to replace bin 0 (i.e., unbinned event)
     * Purpose: Give more information on where the event may be migrating from relative to the existing bins
         * Would give information such as: "Is the unbinned event above/below/to the left/right of the existing binning scheme"
     * Would likely include:
         - [ ] 4 new Q2-xB bins (up, down, left and right of bins)
         - [ ] 8 new z-pT bins (up, down, left and right of bins plus 4 more bins for the corners which are both above/below the existing bins AND to the left/right of them as well)

 ## Note to self:
 - [x] Run and test the additions made to the code on 7-19-2022
     * Specifically: see if the -2 bin option to the 4D bins is useful for the bin migration study
     * [x] Re-familarize myself with the functioning of the bin migration histograms
     * [x] Make sure the new 4D bins behave in a way that does not conflict with the existing analysis methods
         * Note from investigation: the 4D bins work best for "bin_migration_V3" instead of "bin_migration_V4" since "bin_migration_V4" is primarily useful at testing multiple bin schemes in the 1D cases (does not apply well to the 4D schemes that are already well defined)

 - [x] In a future update, add the 4D binning to the original kinematic binning from Stephan **(ADDED ON 7-20-2022)**
     * Should be used to show the improvement made by the new binning scheme to the bin migration caused by low Q2
     * Currently, more bin mirgation is occuring such that high generated Q2 is more likely to migrate than low Q2.
 This is being explained by the low Q2 events that most contribute to bin migration are already being cut by the Q2 > 2 GeV^2 requirement and (more importantly) by the modified bin scheme itself.
     * This addition should be added to verify that the bin migration is being addressed as intended

 ---